adriaan-vdb/SafeStream/README.md

-# SafeStream — Enterprise‑Grade AI Moderated Real‑Time Chat and Livestreaming Platform
+# SafeStream — Real-Time Livestreaming Platform with AI Trust & Safety Systems

+> A full-stack live chat & gifting platform inspired by TikTok LIVE — powered by scalable Python backend systems and real-time AI moderation to protect users and enhance livestream safety.

 ## Platform Demo

+*CLICK TO WATCH: Live demonstration of SafeStream's AI-powered content moderation in action*

 [![Watch the demo](Showcase/ML_Moderation.png)](https://youtu.be/TIen5WwyEic)

-*Live demonstration of SafeStream's AI-powered content moderation in action*
+This live demonstration simulates TikTok LIVE-style content flow with real-time moderation — combining Trust & Safety best practices with low-latency infrastructure and production-grade systems.

+---

+## Why This Project?

+SafeStream is inspired by real-world livestreaming platforms like TikTok LIVE — combining backend scalability, Trust & Safety mechanisms, and applied machine learning into a single production‑ready system.
+It simulates a live environment where real-time moderation, gifting, and user interaction happen concurrently.

+This hands-on build was created to understand and solve the complex systems challenges involved in **livestream content safety**, **AI deployment**, and **high-throughput backend infrastructure** — at scale.

 ---